sjkelleyjr/Deadlock/chapters/chapter_01.md

 The room filled up quickly.
 Sarah, their engineering manager, stood at the front of the room, organizing her presentation materials with the precision of someone who'd practiced this moment in front of a mirror.
 Michael, their technical lead, hovered near the door, looking like he wanted to be anywhere else.

 "Good morning, everyone!"
 Sarah said, her voice artificially bright.
-"I'm excited to share some exciting news about our company's future."
+"I'm excited to share some exciting news about ByteSkip's future."

 Vincent, VP of Engineering, made his grand entrance five minutes late.
 He wore expensive casual wear and carried the latest iPhone, which he used to check something important as he walked to the front of the room.
 The entire team turned to watch him, like flowers following the sun.